 Kevin D. BrooksKevin Brooks, is the current Mayor of Cleveland, Tennessee.
-He previously worked professionally as a public relations and conference management specialist, is representative of the 24th legislative district for the state of Tennessee and has been a member of the House of Representative from the 105th through the 110th General Assemblies.
+He serves the Church of God professionally in public relations and conference management.
+Formerly he was representative of the 24th legislative district for the state of Tennessee and has been a member of the House of Representative from the 105th through the 110th General Assemblies.
 His service in public office has included the House Finance, Ways and Means Committee; House Insurance and Banking Committee; and Council on Pensions and Insurance.
 He too served as assistant majority leader for the 107th, 108th and 109th General Assemblies.
 Kevin is a former member of the House Committee on Children and Family Affairs; vice chairman of the House Domestic Relations Subcommittee, 107th General Assembly; chairman of the Children and Family Affairs General Committee; and member of the House Higher Education Subcommittee.
 Additionally, he has served on several other committees.

-His community service in Cleveland/Bradley County includes 2010-2016 membership on the board of directors for Operation Compassion and Habitat for Humanity of Bradley County; membership of the Tennessee Hospitality Association; and board membership with Rejuvenate Advisory Board, Orlando Client Advisory Board and Nashville CVC Advisory Board.
-Locally, he is a former board member for MainStreet Cleveland; past Cleveland City Planning commissioner; former chairman of the Blue Ribbon Advisory Council for Cleveland City Schools; and former division chair for United Way of the Ocoee Region.
-Kevin is a member of the Rotary Club of Cleveland and a Paul Harris Fellow.
+His community service in Cleveland/Bradley County includes 2010-2016 membership on the board of directors for Operation Compassion and Habitat for Humanity of Bradley County; membership of the Tennessee Hospitality Association; and board membership with Religious Conference Management Association, Orlando Client Advisory Board and Nashville CVC Advisory Board.
+Locally, he is a former board member for MainStreet Cleveland; past Cleveland City Planning commissioner from 2004-2006; former chairman of the Blue-Ribbon Advisory Council for Cleveland City Schools; and former division chair for United Way of the Ocoee Region.
+Kevin is a current member of the Rotary Club of Cleveland, serving as President-Elect and is a Paul Harris Fellow.

 Kevin has numerous awards and honors to his credit.
 His most recent recognition includes the 2017 Tennessee Chamber American Academy of Pediatrics Legislator of the Year; 2017 Tennessee Gas Association 'Friend of the Flame' Award; 2016 Legislative Champion Award, SCORE; 2016 Bradley County GOP Lifetime Achievement Award; 2015 Disability Hero, Tennessee Disability Coalition; and 2015 Legislative Champion Award, Autism Speaks.